EdoLabs/m2m-quicktour/README.md

 **Method 1**

+If you are accessing only one remote device from your client application, you can use this api.
 Create an *alias* object using the client's *accessDevice* method as shown in the code below.

 ```js
 const m2m = require('m2m');